mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 board manufactured, you only need the **.brd** file, since this is the input to the EAGLE "CAM Processor", which generates the Gerber files that you upload to the fabricator.

+In addition, each board has a matching BOM (Bill of Materials) file, which is presented in CSV (Comma-Separated Values) format.
+These contain shopping lists for the parts you need to populate the board.
+You can view these in a spreadsheet program like Microsoft Excel, Apple Numbers, or Google Sheets, and Mouser and Digikey will accept these as uploads to construct shopping carts without a lot of manual data entry.

+## BOM Notes

+<b>Gate driver resistors (R1, R2, etc):</b> The BOM specifies three
+options for these resistors.
+My original design calls for a very resistance value (4.7 Ohms - just plain Ohms, <i>not</i> K Ohms), selected for fast MOSFET switching.
+However, some early experiences suggest that a higher value is needed to protect the UCC27524P driver chip from excessive power draw when using a MOFSET with a higher gate charge.
+The highest value listed in the alternatives, 200 Ohms, is the safest in this sense, but it slows down the MOSFET switching times, which might have the undesirable trade-off of making the MOSFET run hot during PWM operation.
+The middle value, 47 Ohms, is mostly there for experimental purposes.
+Further testing is required; at the moment, the 200 Ohm is probably the safest choice.

+<b>IR emitter:</b> Two IR emitters are listed.
+You only need one.
+I've tested with TSAL6400 in the past.
+VSLB4940 is a newer part with higher luminosity, so it might improve transmission range somewhat.
+I still need to test it, though, so I'm leaving the older tested part in the list for now.

+<b>MTA-156 and MTA-100 connectors:</b> The BOM includes the pin header
+<b>and</b> matching IDC wire housing for each connector.
+The wire
+housings are IDC type, which is fast and easy to wire - but note that it requires a <b>specific wire gauge</b> for each housing.
+I chose a mix of 24 AWG and 22 AWG connectors - 24 AWG for low-power wiring like buttons and lamps, and 22 AWG for the high-power MOSFET outputs.
+The MTA-156 and MTA-100 product lines do have equivalent connectors in other wire gauges, though, and they're all compatible with the same pin headers, so you can easily substitute parts for different wire gauge as desired.
+I chose 22 and 24 because they're perfectly adequate for the respective jobs, and it's easy to source wire in those sizes.
+From a cost perspective, it's better to minimize the number of different wire types you use so you can buy big spools of a few types, rather than lots of little spools.

 ## Versions